read more New Year Workout A Guide to Kickstarting Your Fitness Journey new year workout

 does cardio burn belly fat

 If you’ve ever embarked on a fitness journey, especially with the goal of shedding some excess weight, you’ve likely heard the term “cardio” thrown around quite a bit.
 Cardiovascular exercise, commonly referred to as cardio, is often associated with fat loss, particularly in the abdominal area.
 But does cardio burn belly fat?
-Is it the magic solution to achieving a flat stomach and shedding those love handles?
+Is it the magic solution exercises to achieving a flat stomach and shedding those love handles?
 Let’s dive into the science and explore the relationship between cardio burn and belly fat.

 Understanding How Cardio Burn Belly Fat

-Before we delve into the role of cardio in burning belly fat, it’s crucial to understand what belly fat is and why it can be stubborn.
+Before we delve into the role of cardio exercises in burning belly fat, it’s crucial to understand what belly fat is and why it can be stubborn.
 Belly fat is divided into two main types: subcutaneous fat and visceral fat.

 1. Subcutaneous Fat: